-The lmadmin license server must be configured with data about vendor daemons and license files.
+The Imadmin license server must be configured with data about vendor daemons and license files.
 To add a vendor daemon, you must import it using a license file.
-You can do this from the command line (or from the lmadmin user interface.)
+You can do this from the command line (or from the Imadmin user interface.)

-Note • FlexNet Publisher provides a sample vendor daemon (demo or demo.exe) that you can use with Imadmin.
-To use this vendor daemon, first copy it and its associated library from the <platform_dir> directory to the <platform_dir>\lmadmin\demo_libFNP.so for UNIX, demo_libFNP.dll for Windows, demo_server_libFNP_notr.so for AIX, or demo_libFNP.dylib for Mac.)
+Note - FlexNet Publisher provides a sample vendor daemon (demo or demo.exe) that you can use with Imadmin.
+To use this vendor daemon, first copy it and its associated library from the <platform_dir> directory to the <platform_dir>\lmadmin\demo directory.
+(The associated library is one of the following: demo_libFNP.so for UNIX, demo_libFNP.dll for Windows, demo_server_libFNP_notr.so for AIX, or demo_libFNP.dylib for Mac.)
 Then, issuing the command described in the following procedure, import the vendor daemon, using the sample license file lmadmin\demo\demo.lic.

-Task To add a vendor daemon from the command line:

-- 1. Create or locate a valid license file (for example, mylicense.lic) with the appropriate SERVER lines, VENDOR lines, and feature definition lines. - 2.
-Make sure that the vendor daemon executable is in the correct location relative to lmadmin.
-This location is defined in the VENDOR line. - 3.
-Import the license file by executing the following command:

-lmadmin -configDir <conf_path> -import <mylicense.lic>

-where <myLicense.
-Lic> is the path and name of the license file, and <conf_path> is the path to the conf folder.
-This command imports the license file, but does not start the license server.

-When you import a license file, the license server configuration file (Windows:
+))) Task To add a vendor daemon from the command line: Create or locate a valid license file (for example, mylicense.lic) with the appropriate SERVER lines, VENDOF lines, and feature definition lines.
+2. Make sure that the vendor daemon executable is in the correct location relative to lmadmin.
+This location is defined in the VENDOR line.
+3. Import the license file by executing the following command: lmadmin -configDir <conf_path> -import <mylicense.lic></mylicense.lic></conf_path> where <mylicense.lic> is the path and name of the license file, and <conf_path> is the path to the conf folder.
+This command imports the license file, but does not start the license server.</conf_path></mylicense.lic> When you import a license file, the license server configuration file (Windows: < Lmadmin_runtimedata_dir >\conf\server.xml; non-Windows: < Lmadmin_install_dir> /conf/server.xml) is populated with the vendor daemon information (vendor name, vendor daemon path, port number, etc.).

-</pre

 4. Start the license server.
 See Manually Starting the License Server Manager.
 Note • For information about how to import a license file using the license server management interface, see the Online help available from within the license server management interface.
+Note - The following behavioral modifications to Imadmin as part of the RCE vulnerability fix are: • The vendor daemon executable, which needs to be started by Imadmin, must be located by default within the Imadmin root directory or its child directories. • Remote sites, including Windows network share paths, are not permitted by default.

+• If a vendor daemon location, other than ones permitted by default is necessary, the License administrator can use the newly-added -vdSearchPaths command-line option of Imadmin to specify absolute paths of the required vendor daemon location.
+This will result in the specified path(s) being whitelisted as an allowed path.